pabaq/CarND-Behavioral-Cloning/README.md

 ## Data Collection
 ![][simulator]

-There are two tracks available in the simulator, we will call them lake and jungle.
-Although it is not required for the project to teach the network to drive the more challenging jungle track, we will try to train the network in a way to master both tracks.
+The simulator has two tracks, which we call lake and jungle.
+Although the project does not require us to teach the network to drive the more challenging jungle track, we will attempt to train the network to master both tracks.
 We collect the following data on each of both tracks:

-- 2 laps of smoothly driving at the lane center
+- 2 laps of steady driving at the lane center
-- 1 lap of counter-clockwise driving
+- 1 lap of driving counterclockwise
 - 1 lap of recovery driving

-In the recovery lap, the car is sited in a poor positions several times and the situation is subsequently recovered by driving the car back to the lane center.
-During the driving, the steering angle is recorded and the three cameras in the front of the car capture images of the scene.
+In the recovery lap, the vehicle is moved several times to an adverse position and the situation is subsequently recovered by driving the car back to the lane center.
+During the drive, the steering angle is recorded and the three cameras at the front of the vehicle capture images of the scene.

 | left camera | center camera | right camera |
 | ----------- | ------------- | ------------ |